reminder-bot/reminder-rs/README.md

 * `DATABASE_URL` - the URL of your MySQL database (`mysql://user[:password]@domain/database`)
 * `WEBHOOK_AVATAR` - accepts the name of an image file located in `$CARGO_MANIFEST_DIR/assets/` to be used as the avatar when creating webhooks. **IMPORTANT: image file must be 128x128 or smaller in size**

+### Setting up database
+Use MySQL 8.
+MariaDB is confirmed not working at the moment.

+Load the SQL files in order from "migrations" to generate the database schema.

 ### Setting up Python
 Reminder Bot by default looks for a venv within it's working directory to run Python out of.
 To set up a venv, install `python3-venv` and run `python3 -m venv venv`.
-Then, run `source venv/bin/activate` to activate the venv, and do `pip install dateparser` to install the required library
+Then, run `source venv/bin/activate` to activate the venv, and do `pip install dateparser` to install the required library.

+Remember where you create the venv!
+You may need to change the `PYTHON_LOCATION` variable in the next step to point to your Python binary if the venv is not in your working directory.

 ### Environment Variables
 Reminder Bot reads a number of environment variables.
 Some are essential, and others have hardcoded fallbacks.
 Environment variables can be loaded from a .env file in the working directory.